linuxfoundation/lfevents/docs/devguide.md

 6. Run `lando pull --code=none --files=none` and follow the prompts to download the media files and database from Pantheon:
   * `Pull database from?` >  `dev`

-7. run this script to activate a dev plugin used to load media files from the production server instead of hosting them locally, in addition to other dev plugins, and deactivates some production plugins:
+7. Run this script to activate a dev plugin used to load media files from the production server instead of hosting them locally, in addition to other dev plugins, and deactivates some production plugins:

 ```
 lando wp plugin activate debug-bar && lando wp plugin activate query-monitor && lando wp plugin deactivate shortpixel-image-optimiser && lando wp plugin deactivate pantheon-advanced-page-cache && lando wp plugin activate load-media-from-production